Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Extending_Profinity/Custom_Components/Dashboards/Component_Reference.md

 ## Readouts

 Display of numerical or text values.
+Readouts are the primary way to show sensor data, measurements, and other numerical information from your system.

+**Best for:** Sensor readings, measurements, numerical data display, text information, real-time values

 **Parameters:**